mdkessler/starter-academic/content/authors/admin/_index.md

 - Genetics and Genomics
 - Oncology
 - Bioinformatics
-- Data Science
+- Biological Data Science
-- Bayesian Statistics
+- Translational Epidemiology

 # Education to show in About widget
 education: